MohitBaghel/CodeGamaTAsk/README.md

 A list of resurant is shown on Home page,Seach tab is used to get particular resturant by phone_number,Address,name,website etc.
 Ater clicking on resturant we have data of Resturant name,Address,Website,Description,Timimg,phone no,prices,Menu,Cuisine In Menu we have name,description.
-After click on Button we have a list of all food item of different categories with name,price,description
+After click on Button we have a list of all food item of different categories with name,price,description. i didn't do to much work on UI.